tschijnmo/programmabletuple/README.rst

 objects are unlikely to be mutated in the majority of cases, the copying might cease to be an economical choice.
-So the basic idea of this metaclass is that we could have a means to enforce the references to be pointing the the same value, and we can still make new instances out of the old ones if they really need to be mutated.
+So the basic idea of this metaclass is that we could have a means to enforce the references to be pointing the the same value, while we can still make new instances out of the old ones if they really need to be mutated.
 It can be construed as an attempt to make Python more functional while maintaining its object-orientated aspect.
 The resulted programmable tuple resembles a hybrid of the Haskell record and the user- defined class in Python.